InfamousMusicify/Chains-Plus/README.md

      Can be Renamed or enchanted afterward, also works with plated elytras.
      but it wont transfer health attributes.

+     (Also, when wearing the chainmail on login you'll get 2 full health bars so you dont have to eat every login.)

 Thank you for checking out the pack!
 I hope you enjoy!
 Inspired by a Transaction in my other pack "Blockmart".